King Chiaullee

-King Chiaullee combine Manx, Scottish and Irish traditional music with original tunes penned by band members, to form an infectious and unique blend of contemporary Celtic music.
+King Chiaullee combines Manx, Scottish and Irish traditional music alongside original material written by the band, creating a distinctive fusion of traditional and contemporary Celtic music.

 The band have produced three studio albums, Baase Cooil Stroo (2000), Reel:Ode (2003) and Nish!
 (2006), and have also contributed to numerous compilation albums.

 In 2008 the group performed at Festival Interceltique de Lorient in Brittany and, competing in the festival's band competition, went on to win first prize - the Trophée Cidrerie des Terroirs.
 This led to performances in Milan and at Italy's renowned Celtica festival.